-If a supplier doesn't currently provide services to the property, there shouldn't be any issue if you personally haven't been a customer before, even if someone else in the household has been.
+If a supplier doesn't currently provide services to the property, there shouldn't be any issue for someone who personally hasn't been a customer before, even if someone else in the household has been.

-However, consider the following scenario: You come to the natural end of a contract with Sky.
-You keep the phone line and broadband going but drop the TV package - and then sign up for the TV service again using another occupant's name at the same address.
+However, consider the following scenario: We come to the natural end of a contract with Sky.
+We keep the phone line and broadband going but drop the TV package - and then sign up for the TV service again using another occupant's name at the same address.

 Sounds a bit iffy, but it depends whether the provider separates customers and households.
 If there are Sky services already at the property, it might be the case that they won't allow another separate account to be established.